 Squarespace 7 is our current interface, designed to make building and managing your site more intuitive.
 Moving from Squarespace 5 to Squarespace 7 requires migrating your content from our older platform to a completely new product.
 This means you'll be redesigning your site using a Squarespace 7 template and then importing your content.
 You may need to recreate any content that can't import through the import process.

 This guide walks you through moving your site content and getting it set up on Squarespace 7.
 If you get stuck at any point, contact us for help.

 Watch a video

 Step 1 - Start a Squarespace 7 trial

 We offer a 14-day free trial so you can try Squarespace 7 before moving your site.
-To create a trial, visit our website, click Create a site, and then select Website or Commerce.
-From there you'll choose a plan.
+To create a trial, visit our website, click Create a site, and then click Start by answering a few questions or Start by browsing templates.

 Note: You're creating a new account when you start your Squarespace 7 trial, so ensure that you create a new login as well.
 Your Squarespace 5 login credentials won't work with Squarespace 7.

 If you choose to browse our pre-built templates, you'll see a list of available templates.
 Click a template to see more information and view example sites for each template.
 Popular templates for customers switching from Squarespace 5 include:

 When you find a template you like, click the Start With... button.
-Keep in mind you can always switch templates later without losing your content.
+You can always switch templates later without losing your content.

 Enter your name, email address, and the password you'll use to log into your site.